diogo-adao/inception/README.md

 This project focuses on understanding how containers work, how services communicate with each other, and how to configure a containerized environment.
 The infrastructure includes a web server, a database, and a content management system, all built from custom Docker images.

+### Technical Choices
+**Virtual Machines vs Docker**
+Docker containers are lightweight, start quickly, and allow easy communication between services without running full OS instances.

+**Secrets vs Environment Variables**
+Environment variables were used to configure database credentials and WordPress settings.
+Secrets were not required for this local setup, but are recommended in production.

+**Docker Network vs Host Network**
+A Docker bridge network was used to connect the containers.
+This keeps each service isolated while allowing them to communicate.
+Using the host network would reduce isolation and increase risk of port conflicts.

+**Docker Volumes vs Bind Mounts**
+Docker volumes were used for persistent data, such as the MariaDB database and WordPress uploads.
+Bind mounts were used only for configuration files during development to allow quick updates without rebuilding images.

 ## Instructions

 ### Prerequisites